Cambridge-Atom-Scattering-Centre/Multiscat/LegacyMultiscat/Docs/DocsReadMe.txt

 All the information compiled by F.Bello/E.Pierzchala on The fortran part of multiscat can be found in the HTML docs.
-This represents the structure of multiscat AFTER editing by F.Bello/E.Pierzchala.
+This represents the structure of multiscat BEFORE editing by F.Bello/E.Pierzchala.

-Fay's guide is included as most of the information there is still relevant, although some is outdated.
-Where Fay's guide contradicts the HTML docs consider the HTML to be correct as they are more up to date.

 The structure of the HTML docs is not perfect and some the information is in awkward places: try clicking everything to get familiar with the structure, a lot of the names act like links